handcraftsman/Interpreter/README.md

 	in := interpreter.NewInterpreter(program).
 		WithMaxSteps(1000)

-run the interpreteter by passing in the name of the starting block and index of first instruction to run in that block
+run the interpreteter by passing in the name of the starting block, its args, and the index of first instruction to run in that block

-	in.Run("main", 0)
+	in.Run("main", nil, 0)

-## Sample uses

-- lawnmower problem solver.
-See  [related blog post](http://handcraftsman.wordpress.com/2012/04/29/lawnmower-problem-solver/)

 ## License